jagodevreede/sdkman-ui/README.md

 around that by using copy, however this is a lot slower.
 You can enable development mode in windows see [https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development) for more information.

+### OSX

+First install [SDKMAN](https://sdkman.io/) if you have not already done so. as SDKman UI relies on SDKMAN.

+Download the latest version with the correct cpu type (x86_64 or aarch64) and extract the zip, then run the `sdkman-ui` osx will complain about unable to verify developer identity, click ok and then go to privacy & security settings under system settings and click "Open Anyway".
+Then follow on screen instructions.

 ## build steps: